jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Likely it's that Darth Blockbuster stopped evolution, to keep his obsolete tools in power.
 Likewise, we're unhappy for the same a polar bears would be if trying to live in the Amazon.

+## What Do You Do

+You get a phone call.
+It's a customer service representative from your phone company.
+This guy says you still owe $23.93.
+You remember having a conversation three months ago with another rep, who said she waived the charges because you returned the rented internet modem on time.
+But, now this rep is saying you owe money, what do you do?

+Would it be nice to always have a record of what was said?

 ## Levers of Power

 In the Industrial Age, when regular people thought of politics, they had to think of ideologies.
 Main Street was stuck picking sides in the fight over government regulations, tax-rates, and laws.
 Government policy was society's biggest lever of power.
 The best Main Street could do was back either Right or Left to at least have a say in what the lever choose to do; be it raise income taxes on high-earners, or sign a free-trade with Mexico.